heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > equational reasoning system is well defined because only "proving" laws is
 > possible even in the reasoning system that admits any law.

-In principle possible to do this, though we are not sure what kind of laws you want to disprove.
+It is in principle possible to do this, though we are not sure what kind of laws you want to disprove.
 It is customary for equational theories to comprise laws that do hold.

 > Also, while the paper explains most of Agda's notations, more notes would be necessary for readers not very familiar with Agda.
 Specifically, explaining the following notations would be helpful and make the paper more self-contained.
 >